 First Night Boston is a huge celebration with ice sculptures, a pyrotechnics display, music and more.

+The People's Procession will be held at 6 p.m. from Copley Square to Boston Common, followed by a Family Fireworks display at 7.
 Before midnight, there will be a "Copley Countdown" with live music followed by a pyrotechnics show to ring in the New Year.
-There will also be a midnight fireworks display over Boston Harbor, with viewing in the North End and the Seaport.
+There will also be midnight fireworks over Boston Harbor.

 Public transportation: Copley Square can be reached by taking the MBTA subway or commuter rail.
 The following stops are all within a 20-minute walk from Copley Square:

 • Green Line: Copley Square Station

 Parking: Paid parking is available in the following area garages: